paulwarren/nzde/dict/L/README.md

  <i>n.</i>

+## Liquor Licensing Authority

+ <i>n.</i> an independent statutory body created in 1989 whose principal function is the administration and supervision of the liquor licensing system.
+[Jim Cameron writes : This is the successor to the <i>Licensing Control Commission</i> 1948-1989.
+Subordinate to the Authority are the territorial local authorities <i> sub.nom. district licensing agencies</i>.
+See Sale of Liquor Act 1989.]

 ## liquor town

  <i>n.</i> a "wet" town [The word has been fairly common in NZ (P: mostly U.S., from 1860)]